darktable-org/darktable/README.md

 ### Further reading

-There is a [comprehensive list](https://redmine.darktable.org/projects/darktable/wiki/Building_darktable_20) of build instructions for all the widely used Linux distributions.
+There is a [comprehensive list](https://github.com/darktable-org/darktable/wiki/Build-instructions-for-Ubuntu-18.04-to-20.04) of build instructions for Ubuntu/Debian related Linux distributions or for [Fedora and related ones distributions](https://github.com/darktable-org/darktable/wiki/Build-Instructions-for-Fedora).
+These build instructions could easily be adapted to all others distributions

 **Tip:** Check that you have the latest [gphoto2 library](http://www.gphoto.org/ "gphoto2 homepage") installed in order to support the newest cameras.